Master of Arts in Migration and Displacement

 The MA programme is designed to give students a comprehensive conceptual framework for understanding and analysing a wide range of topics in the field of migration and displacement.
 It also equips graduate students with the practical skills necessary to understand, analyse and advise on the drivers, impacts and management of migration within academia, government, business and non-profit organisations, where many of the programme's alumni are currently employed.
 Students are strongly encouraged to partake in the Centre’s research activities, and are frequently invited to publish and present on their work done as part of this programme.

 The MA (coursework and research) programme can either be undertaken full-time for a year or part-time over two years and consists of three courses and a research report.
 The compulsory courses are an Introduction to migration and displacement and Logics and methods of migration research.
-A third elective can be chosen from either the School of Social Sciences or from ACMS electives which include The psychosocial and health consequences of migration & displacement (SOSS 7027) and Labour migration in a global & regional context (SOSS 7062).
+A third elective can be chosen from either ACMS electives which include The psychosocial and health consequences of migration & displacement (SOSS 7027) and Labour migration in a global & regional context (SOSS 7062), or from the School of Social Sciences.

 Enquiries: Teaching Liaison Officer Naledi Mazibuko +27-11-717-4097